this pamphlet has three sections (just scroll down): First I give suggestions for containing and displaying plants.

 Good to know: Despite being hot-climate and often desert plants, all succulents including cacti can thrive in the same sort of bright location you’d choose for, say, a spider plant.

-Flamboyant and frothy: Maidenhair fern, Dwarf Elkhorn fern, Heavenly Bamboo, Spider plants, Norfolk Island pine, Fiddle Leaf fig.
+Flamboyant and frothy: Maidenhair fern, Dwarf Elkhorn fern, Dieffenbachia, Heavenly Bamboo, Spider plants, Norfolk Island pine, Fiddle Leaf fig.

 There are several varieties of ‘Maidenhair fern’; one that is distinctly favoured for indoor growing is Adiantum raddianum (sometimes called the Delta Maidenhair fern).
 The Maidenhair’s fronds have the outline of a grape cluster, and its leaf is bright green and finely scalloped, with a slightly serrated edge that suggests a furry paw.
 The flat leaf surface, however, is smooth, as are the numerous black hair-like stems (‘stipes’) from which the leaves fan out.
 The stipes waft its numerous fronds over each other, in a manner different from that of other ferns, which tend either to radiate upwards or to cascade heavily as if water were flowing over them.